Slijkhuis/wercker-step-deploy-to-ecs/README.md

 | service           | The name of the ECS service. |
 | task              | The name (family) of the ECS task definition. |

+If you don't provide a cluster and/or service, only the task is updated, not the service.

 # Example usage

 ```